Tutorial: Build, test, and deploy your Hugo site with GitLab

 • test is a job where you can run tests on your Hugo site before it’s deployed.
 The test job runs in all cases, except if you’re committing a change to your default branch.
 You place any commands under script.
 The command in this job - hugo- builds your site so it can be tested.

-• pages is a predefined job for creating pages from Static Site Generators.
-Again, this job runs the hugo command to build your site.
-Then artifacts specifies that those resulting pages are added to a directory called public.
+• deploy-pages is a user-defined job for creating pages from Static Site Generators.
+Again, this job uses user-defined job names and runs the hugo command to build your site.
+Then pages: true specifies that this is a Pages job and artifacts specifies that those resulting pages are added to a directory called public.
 With rules, you’re checking that this commit was made on the default branch.
-Typically, you wouldn’t want to build and deploy the live site from a feature branch.
+Typically, you wouldn’t want to build and deploy the live site from another branch.

 You don’t need to add anything else to this file.
 When you’re ready, select Commit changes at the bottom of the page.